Effectivizing Lusin's Theorem: Introduction

+i.e., the jump, which is essentially the Halting Problem relativized to $X$, can be computed merely from the Halting Problem $\emptyset'$ along with $X$ itself.
+(The \emph{join} $\emptyset'\oplus X=\set{2n}{n\in\emptyset'}\cup\set{2n+1}{n\in X}$ is a least upper bound of $\emptyset'$ and $X$ under $\leq_T$.)
+Certain sets $X$ fail to satisfy this property, but those sets form a meager subclass of measure $0$ within the Cantor space $2^\N$.
+The computability-theoretic reason why Lusin's Theorem needs to use an $\ep>0$ is that the Turing reduction from $X'$ to $\emptyset'\oplus X$ is only uniform up to a set of measure $\ep$.
+In contrast, when we use Baire category theory, comeager-many $X\in 2^\N$ satisfy $X'\leq_T\emptyset'\oplus X$, and here a single Turing reduction succeeds uniformly on the entire class.
+This accounts for the companion theorem in analysis, which is much easier to prove and requires no $\ep$-fudging: that every Borel function $\f$ restricts to a continuous function whose domain is a comeager subset of $\R$.

-Our proof of Lusin's Theorem demands more background, particularly in computability and descriptive set theory, than the standard ones.
-The point is not to replace the original proofs, but rather to highlight the connections between Lusin's Theorem and results in those areas.
-When given in full, our proof will require substantial attention to detail, but it can be summarized very neatly as the following sequence of steps. \begin{enumerate} \item Borel-measurable functions $\f(\x)$ are those which can be described (in computable analysis) by the action of a Turing functional whose oracle is the $\alpha$-th jump of the input $\x$, for some countable ordinal $\alpha$ that depends on $\f$, along with an oracle set $S\subseteq\N$.
+Our proof of Lusin's Theorem demands more background in computability and descriptive set theory than the standard proofs.
+The point is not to replace the original proofs, but rather to highlight the connections between Lusin's Theorem and computability theory.
+When given in full, our proof will require substantial attention to detail, but it can be summarized very neatly as the following sequence of steps. \begin{enumerate} \item As shown in \cite{W00}, the continuous functions $\g:\R\to\R$ are precisely those for which there is a Turing functional $\Gamma$ and an oracle $S\subseteq\N$ such that, for all Cauchy sequences $X$ converging fast to any $\x$, $\Gamma^{S\oplus X}$ converges fast to $\g(\x)$. \item Borel-measurable functions $\f(\x)$ are those which can be described (in computable analysis) by the action of a Turing functional $\Phi$ whose oracle is the $\alpha$-th jump of the input $\x$, for some countable ordinal $\alpha$ that depends on $\f$, along with an oracle set $S\subseteq\N$.
 That is, if $X$ is a representation (normally by a fast-converging Cauchy sequence) of $\x$, then